shanep-cs2/lesson26/README.md

 You may want to update, add, or modify any tests in **MyListTest.java** to reflect your new implementation.

-## Task 3 - Complete the MyListA class
+## Task 3 - Complete the Retrospective

-Now that we have completed a set of tests for our list it is now time to start coding something up.
-In this implementation you **must** use an array as your backing data structure, you can't use nodes like you did in [lesson26]({% link _cs2/lessons/lesson26.md %}).
-We will need to now completed all the methods in the file **MyList.java**.
-Hopefully once we are done writing our list class all the tests that we wrote in a previous lab will start passing!

-You may want to update, add, or modify any tests in **MyListTest.java** to reflect your new implementation.
+Once you have completed all the tasks open the file Retrospective.md and complete each section with a TODO comment.

-## Task 4 - Efficiency Experiments
+## Task 4 - Add, Commit, Push your code

-You will need to use your list implementations to see if there are any differences.

-## Task 1 - Construct tests

-In your starter code repo you will find a file named **App.java**.
-You will need to construct a series of tests and output timings for each.
-You will then need to complete the efficiency section in your README.md reporting your findings.

-## Prepare for submission.

-This is the final stage in the project!
-Your project will be graded according to the standard [grading rubric]({% link _cs2/docs/grading-rubric.md %}) so make sure your code is 100% ready to go and push everything to github for grading!
+Once you are finished you need to make sure that you have pushed all your code to GitHub for grading!